rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD11_DEMO.md

 44. To run the application, press F5.
  > **Note :** If AzureADWebApp dialog appears, click Accept.
 45. Login with user name and password.
 46. After the site loads, click **Contact**, and your name appears.
+47. Close all open windows.

 # Lesson 3: Azure Active Directory B2C